boystrange/FairCheck/README.md

 analyzed programs, divided into those that are well typed and those that are not.

+Should it be useful, please note that the present document can be visualized from within the virtual machine by clicking on the FireFox icon in the dock on the left-hand side of the screen.

 ## Evaluation instructions

 ### Claim 1